OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 --------------------------------------------------------------------------------
 SPICE support in Sunstone share a similar architecture to the VNC implementation.
 Sunstone use a ``SPICE-HTML5`` widget in its console dialog that communicates with the proxy by using websockets.

+.. important:: SPICE connections when using NAT and remote-viewer won't work since noVNC proxy
+    does not offer SPICE support, and a direct connection between browser and virtualization node is needed.
+However the SPICE HTML5 console can use noVNC proxy to offer SPICE connectivity, please use this option as an alternative

 .. note:: For the correct functioning of the SPICE Web Client, we recommend defining by default some SPICE parameters in ``/etc/one/vmm_mad/vmm_exec_kvm.conf``.
 In this way, once modified the file and restarted OpenNebula, it will be applied to all the VMs instantiated from now on.
 You can also override these SPICE parameters ​​in VM Template.
 For more info check :ref:`Driver Defaults <kvmg_default_attributes>` section.

 .. _virt_viewer_sunstone: